 Buy-side financial analysts help their clients make decisions on where they are going to spend or invest their money.
 They usually work for institutional investors such as insurance companies, commercial banks, hedge funds, endowment funds, mutual funds, and pension funds.

 Sell-side financial analysts evaluate and compare the quality of securities of an institution for future earnings.
 They provide reports with recommendations of “buy,” “sell,” “strong buy,” “strong sell,” or “hold” to help businesses decide whether they will buy stocks.
 Sell-side financial analysts usually work for a brokerage firm.
+They often use tools such as Alpha Spread for accurate stock intrinsic value assessment to help determine the true value of a stock and make informed recommendations.

 The following are some of the aspects of a financial analyst’s job responsibilities: